KurbanismailovZaur/Paths/Docs/README_EN.md

 Paths is a library written in pure C# for creating and editing waypoint systems in Unity.
 Paths uses the Catmull-Rom curve algorithm.

 # Supported versions of Unity
-Paths supports any version of Unity that has support for the new UI Elements UI system.
+This Asset supports Unity version from 2021.2 and above.

 # Installation
 All you need to do is import the unity-package into your project.
 Technically, the Paths library is just a Plugins/Numba/Paths folder with some scripts and other files.